alainQtec/cliHelper.xconvert/Readme.md

 Contributions are really welcome.

-⤷ This is still a **WIP 🚧**.
+⤷ This is still a **ᴡɪᴘ 🚧**.
 Yes its usable, but alot of cool stuff are not fully done.

 For more, checkout the [progress](./docs/Readme.md)